First Year at Mercer

 Students officially declare a major and minor by completing a Major/Specialization/Minor Declaration Form>> with the Office of the Registrar.
 Students then speak with the Department Chairperson who oversees their new program to be assigned an academic advisor to advise them throughout the remainder of their coursework.

 The Office of Academic and Advising Services is just a phone call away, serving as a support to both students and families in their transition to Mercer.
 Additionally, the First-Year Student and Family E-mail ListServs also keep students and families updated on academic programs and important dates for first-year students.
 Specific information about academic and/or financial information may be released to parents or guardians with the students' written consent via the Student Records Release Authorization.

 Campus Life and Community

 Student life is a vital part of the college experience.
 When co-curricular activities, programs, and organizations are tied closely to a student's academic experience, the impact on the student's learning can be profound.
-The Division of Student Affairs provides a majority of these co-curricular programs, and includes the following departments: Housing and Residence Life, Counseling and Psychological Services, Recreational Sports and Wellness, TRIO programs, Access and Accommodations, Judicial Services, Campus Life, Career Services, and Greek Life.
+The Division of Student Affairs provides a majority of these co-curricular programs, and includes the following departments: Housing and Residence Life, Counseling and Psychological Services, Recreational Sports and Wellness, TRIO programs, Access and Accommodations, Judicial Services, Campus Life, the Center for Career and Professional Development, and Greek Life.